BC023

 Title supplied by artist at time of donation, 1979.

 Both inscribed dates are difficult to decipher accurately.
 Lower left appears to read 38 [1938] and is assumed the more accurate as it has been inscribed at the time of signing.
-Also given the similar subject matter of the work with Greniar [Graniers], St Tropez, Southern France [BC024] which was dated 1939 by the artist.
+The subject matter is also similar to that of Greniar [Graniers], St Tropez, Southern France [BC024] which was dated 1939 by the artist.
 Lower right 1932 possibly added retrospectively.

-It is possible that this painting was brought back to New Zealand by Flora Scales's sister, Mrs Marjorie Hamersley, when she and her husband visited Scales in St Tropez in 1939 after the wedding of her daughter, Patience, in Malta.
+It is possible that this painting was brought back to New Zealand by Flora Scales's sister, Mrs Marjorie Hamersley, after she and her husband had visited Scales in St Tropez in 1939 following the wedding of her daughter, Patience, in Malta.

 This assumption is based on the fact that this painting, along with Mediterranean Village [BC019], Untitled [Basilica and Lighthouse, St Tropez] [BC020], Basilica and Lighthouse, St Tropez, Southern France [BC021], St Tropez [BC022] and Greniar [Graniers], St Tropez, Southern France [BC024], was safely in New Zealand by 1942 when Scales discovered the loss of potentially hundreds of artworks stored in Paris, plundered by Nazis.